quickbooks2018/ai-agents/docker/README.md

 - All builds, dependencies, and Node.js environment must be contained within Docker
 - Only Docker and Docker Compose commands should be executed on the host machine

-### 2. Web Application Features
+### 2. Sample Webpage
-- Build a responsive web application using Express.js and a frontend framework of your choice
+- Build a single-page web application using Express.js
-- Implement the following features:
+- Implement a simple webpage that:
-  - Homepage with product listings pulled from the PostgreSQL database
+  - Displays some sample data from the PostgreSQL database
-  - Product detail pages
-  - Simple shopping cart functionality
-  - Order submission form
-  - Health-check endpoint at `GET /health` that tests database connectivity
+  - Has a clean, basic UI
+  - Includes a health-check indicator showing database connection status
 - Include appropriate error handling for database connection issues
-- Implement simple API endpoints to interact with product data in the database

 ### 3. Database Connection
 - **IMPORTANT**: Connect to EXISTING PostgreSQL server using `host.docker.internal` as the hostname